 Need help choosing the right dock leveller?
 Then contact us today!
 With over 55 years of experience, we can help you put together a dock leveller best suited for application in your specific situation.

 Accessories; for extra safety and efficiency

 The loading and unloading bay is one of the most dangerous areas of a warehouse.
 Safety is therefore an important aspect.
 After all, safe working methods contribute to the well-being of people and goods.

 As standard, our dock levellers are equipped with toe guards.
 Toe guards are installed on the sides of the dock leveller and cover the open area between the leveller and the platform (when loading above platform level).

 The steel upper deck of the dock leveller has a lower insulation value.
 A lot of hot or cold air loss can therefore occur here.
 By insulating the underside with foam insulation, the dock leveller is well insulated.
 Substantial savings can thus be made on energy costs.

-Draught seals are a minor intervention with a major impact.
-To increase the insulation values even further, the sides and rear of the dock leveller can be fitted with draught seals.
+Air seals are a minor intervention with a major impact.
+To increase the insulation values even further, the sides and rear of the dock leveller can be fitted with air seals.
 These ensure that any gaps are sealed completely flexibly.
 Draught prevention can lead to savings in energy costs and a better working environment.